She's won all the club and individual prizes there are to win, not least a Women's World Cup. We salute Alexia Putellas.

-On her historic Camp Nou goal ...
+On her historic Camp Nou goal...
 "Just seeing the ball go in was thrilling.
 I felt so proud, especially for my family.
-After the celebrations and as we went back to our positions, I was alone for a moment and that’s when it came home that I had scored my first goal at the Camp Nou.
-But after ten seconds, I had to focus on playing again."
+After the celebrations, and as we went back to our positions, I was alone for a moment and that's when it hit home that I had scored my first goal at the Camp Nou.
+But, after ten seconds, I had to focus on playing again."

 What she might achieve yet

-• Barcelona have now won everything but the challenge is to do it again, even if in the increasingly competitive world of women's football: Lyon showed them how hard that was in 2022.
+• Barcelona have now won everything, but the challenge is to keeping doing it in the increasingly competitive world of women's football.
+Lyon showed them how hard that is in 2022.